WHO indicates critical phase of pandemic could end this year

 Damage one year after ICU

-Most of the covid-19 survivors who were assisted in an intensive care unit (ICU) showed symptoms of the disease one year after admission.
+Most Covid-19 survivors who were treated in an intensive care unit (ICU) showed symptoms of the disease one year after admission.
 Dutch scientists heard reports of physical, cognitive and mental damage from 246 people with this profile, as well as complaints about harm at work.

 The volunteers, aged 61 on average, were in intensive care between March and July 2020 and completed a health status questionnaire 12 months later.
 It was found that 75% had health problems.
 Mainly physical problems were recorded, with half of the patients experiencing fatigue, pain, muscle weakness and shortness of breath.